rokklimber/entity-tree/ReadMe.md

 ## Standalone code
 * code can be found in com.example.entityTree package
-* See example commandline application for simple code runner
+* See example commandline application for simple code

+NOTE: parent id is not shown in tree view since the parent node is part of the structure runner

 #### Example Code Usage